flux-iac/tofu-controller/docs/branch-planner/branch-planner-getting-started.md

 The ConfigMap has two fields:

-1. `secretName`, which contains the API token to access GitHub.
+1. `secretName`, which contains the API token to access your Git provider (GitHub or GitLab).
 2. `resources`, which defines a list of resources to watch.

 ```yaml